joshgerdes/jekyll-uno/_posts/2012-03-21-word-not-opening.md

 The file might also be located in the folders below, and is also safe to delete.

-_C:Documents and Settings%user%Application DataMicrosoftTemplates_
+_C:/Documents and Settings/%user%/Application Data/Microsoft/Templates_

-_C:Program FilesMicrosoft OfficeTemplates_
+_C:Program Files/Microsoft Office/Templates_

-&nbsp;